Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

     </tr>
 </table><br />

 Secondly, we see the nature of the complaints were related to the habitability and the overall safety of the complex.
 Seems like it was not well maintained like our complex (Woodman Gardens).
-We see more LAHD code violations building up in that list, that's because smaller cases are being repitively closed by LAHD, instead of being solved.
-Forceing us to re-open them.<br />
+We see more LAHD code violations building up in that list, that's because smaller cases are being repetitively closed by LAHD, instead of being solved.
+Forceing tenants to re-open them.
+Something outlined and brought up in LA 2018 LAHD Audit, but never resolved.<br />

 Interestingly enough Mike Feuer and McDevitts Vanowen's gang activity was on a RSO complex like ours.
 Are landlords employing gangs to remove lower class Tenants?<br />